serge-chat/serge/README.md

 Currently only the 7B, 13B and 30B alpaca models are supported.
 There's a download script for downloading them inside of the container, described above.

-If you have existing weights from another project you can add them to the `api/weights` folder and they will be automatically copied on build.
+If you have existing weights from another project you can add them to the `serge_weights` volume using `docker cp`.

 ## Support